ocean-tracking-network/otn_field_reporting_standards/_episodes/00-otn-update.md

     - "What methods of data analysis will be covered?"
 keypoints:
     - "OTN is a global organization."
-    - "More informatin is available on the members portal"
+    - "More informatin is available on the Data Portal"
 ---
 ## Intro to OTN